- What Are Identical Twins?

 Identical twins are usually formed when the zygote is in the very first phase of development.
 At this time the zygote splits into two separate embryos that form two foetuses that go on to become identical twins.
 This causes each baby to have the same genetic information.

 It is not easy to know whether your twins are identical.
-An ultrasound may come up with some indications that characterize it:
+An ultrasound may come up with some indications that characterise it, though:

 - They have developed from one fertilised egg or two.